 This means the Hub will be one of just a handful of places in the country where clean, low-cost energy can be generated around the clock.

 The most mature project is Bungaban, a 1.4GW wind energy project currently being assessed by the State and Federal regulators.
-Over the past year we have been working closely with landholders, neighbours, local councils, Traditional Owners regional economic development groups as we refined the project’s business case.
+Over the past year we have been working closely with landholders, neighbours, local councils, Traditional Owners and regional economic development groups as we refined the project’s business case.
 Broad community consultation commenced in late 2023.

-The project’s regulatory approvals are progressing, and we anticipate Bungaban will be operational and producing low-cost, clean energy at scale within the next five years.
+We anticipate Bungaban will be operational and producing low-cost, clean energy at scale within the next five years.

 The future projects that make up the South Queensland Renewable Generation Hub are still in early development.
 At this stage, our focus is on working with local people and key stakeholders to understand community expectations and priorities, which is a critical part of ensuring any project delivers meaningful economic value and shared benefits in the region